code-at-the-edge/curriculum-materials/content/learning/layouts/index.md

 ---
-title: Links and Layouts
+title: Layouts
 description: ""
-weight: 4
+weight: 5
 alwaysopen: true
 ---

-Today we'll learn how to create connections, or **links** 🔗🌐 and change elements shape on your web page.
+Today we'll learn how to change the layout and shape using HTML elements and CSS on your web page.
 By the end of the class you will know how to:

-- Add links to different parts of your web page or even between sites
-- Add images to your web page
+- Extra HTML structure on your web page
 - Control the structure of HTML with CSS
 - Move where elements are positioned on the page